VanMSM/LOAN-QUALIFIER-/README.md

 4. ?
 Enter total current monthly income
 5. ?
 Enter desired loan amount
 6. ?
 Enter home value
 7. ?
-When prompted if you would love to select csv file?
+When prompted if you would like to select csv file?
 Select Y for Yes, N for No
 8. ?
-If yes, enter a path
+If yes, enter a path, the application will save the file.
 9. ?
-If no, you will automatically exit the loan qualifier app
+If no, you will automatically exit the loan qualifier app.

 ---